yihui/hugo-xmin/exampleSite/content/_index.markdown

      138 total
 ```

-I can certainly further reduce the code, for example, by eliminating the CSS, but I believe a tiny bit CSS can greatly improve readability.
+I can certainly further reduce the code, for example, by eliminating the CSS, but I believe a tiny bit of CSS can greatly improve readability.
 You cannot really find many CSS frameworks that only contain 50 lines of code.

 Although it is a minimal theme, it is actually fully functional.
 It supports pages (including the home page), blog posts, a navigation menu, categories, tags, and RSS.
 With [a little bit customization](https://github.com/yihui/hugo-xmin/blob/master/exampleSite/layouts/partials/foot_custom.html), it can easily support LaTeX math expressions, e.g.,